-Read about the licensing process for the transportation of nuclear substances.
+Read about the certification process for transport packages.

 The regulatory guide G-208, Transportation Security Plans for Category I, II or III Nuclear Material (PDF) offers assistance in preparing a written transportation security plan as required under section 5 of the Nuclear Security Regulations when applying for these licences.

-- CNSC Packaging and Transport of Nuclear Substances Regulations
+- Packaging and Transport of Nuclear Substances Regulations, 2015

 - Transport Canada's Transportation of Dangerous Good Regulations

 - Section 5 of the Nuclear Security Regulations